Messolonghi – Olive Picking

 Olive Groves and Salt Mines

-We take a trip up to the olive groves to photograph the olives being picked and the views down to the salt mines.
+We take a trip up to the olive groves to take part in the olive picking and to admire the views down to the salt mines.

 We then head to the local olive presses to document the transformation of the olives into oil.